Lake City, Florida: Parks and recreation

+Lake City is known for its strong focus on football in both the high school program and in its community culture.
+The town is notable for producing high-performing football players at the collegiate and professional level at a high ratio, considering its small population.

 Government

-Lake City is governed by a council/city manager form of government.
+Lake City no longer governs with a mayor.
+It is governed by a council/city manager form of government.
 The city council consists of five members, with four representing four city districts, while the mayor serves at-large throughout all of Lake City.
 The administration of Lake City consists of the city manager's office, the assistant city manager, Human Resources, Procurement, Finance and Technology.

 The Lake City Police Department was founded around 1861 during the Civil War.
 The first fire department was established in 1883 to complement the police department.
 Argatha Gilmore was the Chief of Police in 2009 after serving 25 years with the Tallahassee Police Department.